intel/pmem-csi/README.md

 The following diagram illustrates the communication channels between driver components:
 ![communication diagram](/docs/images/communication/pmem-csi-communication-diagram.png)

+### Security

+All pmem-csi specific communication [shown in above section](#communication-channels) between Master Controller([RegistryServer](#node-registry-server), [MasterControllerServer](#master-controller-server)) and NodeControllers([NodeControllerServer](#node-controller-server)) is protected by mutual TLS.
+Both client and server must identify themselves and the certificate they present must be trusted.
+The common name in each certificate is used to identify the different components.
+The following common names have a special meaning:

+- `pmem-registry` is used by the [RegistryServer](#node-registry-server).
+- `pmem-node-controller` is used by [NodeControllerServers](#node-controller-server)

+The [`test/setup-ca-kubernetes.sh`](test/setup-ca-kubernetes.sh) script shows how to generate certificates signed by Kubernetes cluster root Certificate Authority.
+And the provided [deployment files](deploy/kubernetes/pmem-csi.yaml) shows how to use the generated certificates to setup the driver.
+The test cluster is setup using certificates created by that script.
+The [`test/setup-ca.sh`](test/setup-ca.sh) script also shows how to generate self signed certificates.
+These are just examples, administrators of a cluster must ensure that they choose key lengths and algorithms of sufficient strength for their purposes and manage certificate distribution.

+A production deployment can improve upon that by using some other key delivery mechanism, like for example [Vault](https://www.vaultproject.io/).

 ### Dynamic provisioning

 The following diagram illustrates how the PMEM-CSI driver performs dynamic volume provisioning in Kubernetes: